quicwg/multipath/draft-ietf-quic-multipath.md

 4-tuples due to, e.g., NAT rebinding.
 In such case, the receiver reacts as specified in {{Section 9.3 of QUIC-TRANSPORT}}.

-This proposal adds one multipath control frame for path management:
+This proposal adds two multipath control frames for path management:

 - PATH_ABANDON frame for the receiver side to abandon the path (see {{path-abandon-frame}})
+- PATH_STATUS frames to express a preference in path usage (see {{path-status-frame}}

 All the new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.